Saluting the sacrifice of servicemembers. Yesterday, today and tomorrow.

 - However, on 10.28.19 the Village attorney, Jeff Davidson, stated the second step is no longer necessary.
 In order to ensure that the outdoor clays course will not be on the site, the Village will present the Board with a motion to include, among other items, that the Developer’s Agreement will specifically state there will be no outdoor sporting clays on the site.

 Agents of the Village previously informed us that Tax Increment District (TID) #6 was drawn to include only the land that would be part of our project and that we would be the only landowners in TID #6.
 However, on 10.28.19, in a conversation with the Village Attorney and Administration, the PMA Team was told for the first time that the information previously given to us was not accurate.
 There are, in fact, parcels of land in TID #6 that will not be part of our project or owned by us.
 Village Administration has informed us that parcels of land to the South of our project are also part of TID #6.

-Infrastructure construction is tentatively expected to begin in June 2020.
+Infrastructure construction is tentatively expected to begin late September 2020.

 Pre-construction activities on the site are tentatively expected to begin late Winter or early Spring 2020.